gentzkow/template_archive/README.md

 ## Requirements
 All requirements must be installed and set up for command line usage.
 For further detail, see the **Command Line Usage** section below.

-We manage Python and R installations using miniconda.
+We manage Python and R installations using conda or miniconda.
 To build the repository as-is, the following applications are additionally required:

 * git-lfs